aasm/aasm/README.md

 `:defragmentation` argument.

-If the first argument to the event is a state (e.g. `:running` or `:finished`), the argument is consumed and the statemachine will attempt to transition to that state.
-To avoid any ambiguity use keyword args.
+If the first argument to the event is a state (e.g. `:running` or `:finished`), the argument is consumed and the state machine will attempt to transition to that state.
+To avoid any ambiguity, we recommend using keyword args like so:

 ```ruby
   job = Job.new
   job.run(process: :defragmentation)
 ```
+In this case `set_process` would be called with the argument `{process: :defragmentation}`

 #### Error Handeling
 In case of an error during the event processing the error is rescued and passed to `:error`